-Complete Solaria was formed in November 2022 through the merger of Complete Solar and Solaria.
+Complete Solaria was formed in November 2022 through the merger of Complete Solar Holding Corporation, a Delaware corporation ("Complete Solar"), and The Solaria Corporation, a Delaware corporation (such entity, "Solaria," and such transaction, the "Business Combination").
 Founded in 2010, Complete Solar created a technology platform to offer clean energy products to homeowners by enabling a national network of sales partners and build partners.
 Our sales partners generate solar installation contracts with homeowners on our behalf.
 To facilitate this process, we provide the software tools, sales support and brand identity to its sales partners, making them competitive with national providers.
 This turnkey solution makes it easy for anyone to sell solar.